How does the Catch 22 hurdle affect your job search?

 We wish you luck on your first day!

-Kind regards, Julia Cooke, Licensed New Zealand Immigration Adviser"
+Kind regards, Carsten Hallwass, Licensed New Zealand Immigration Adviser"

 "WOW, Totally awesome Christopher.
 So thrilled for you that you get to have your dream to come true and you get to work in New Zealand.
 And for us here at X, we are thrilled that you will be working for us now.